16yuki0702/webanalyzer/README.md

 ## Description
   This is simple web application to analyze given url web page.
   All is written in golang.

-  demonstration is below.
+  Demonstration is below.

   ![result](https://github.com/16yuki0702/webanalyzer/blob/media/analyzer.gif)

 ## Usage
   To build or deploy this application, you must install docker first.
   First of all clone this project.
 ``` bash
 $ git clone this url